Bruin Advertising & Marketing Team (2015–2016, Los Angeles)

 We concluded from our research that the landing page design and copy should generate excitement and curiosity in users familiar with LA Hacks, while also being playful and engaging enough to get shared around to new users.
 These messages were emphasized in the landing page experience because digital users are converted into hackathon participants when they sign up through the site.
 We reached an identity of bright UI colors with reference to Los Angeles and UCLA, round approachable shapes, and animal mascots playing off of UCLA's 'Bruin bear' rather than people.
 The visual and written identity we had fostered should inspire inclusivity in the participants themselves.
 Ideation and initial design directions documented below.

-During my last year of classes at university, I made the time for myself to work as a full time designer at a professional UX agency in Los Angeles.
-At Dogtown Media, a fast-paced digital design and development agency based out of Santa Monica, I built my familiarity and confidence in the UX research and design process.
+Between my last year of classes at university, I worked as a full time designer at a fast-paced digital design and development agency in Los Angeles.
+At Dogtown Media I built my familiarity and confidence in the UX research and design process.

 Although I started at Dogtown with a focus in creating wireframes, our team's agile workflow and multiple ongoing client projects allowed me to step in to support my coworkers in various stages of client work.
 I learned the importance of workflow transparency—sharing project statuses during team standup meetings and scheduling time for feedback from my coworkers.
 At Dogtown I worked with our clients both one-on-one and with our team of Senior Researcher, three UI Designers, Developer, and Business leads in a collaborative, mentorship environment.